 Indicate a person who the medical schools can contact to verify that this experience occurred.
 For example, you may enter your supervisor or the individual in charge of a particular program.
 If the experience was a student-organized group and there is no advisor, you may list a staff member in the Student Affairs/Activities Office who can verify your experience.
-You are required to provide a phone number and/or email address for this contact person.
+If the contact name is not known, you may enter the name of a person who can verify your participation, including yourself.
+You are required to provide a phone number and/or e-mail address for this contact person.